+Pay-to-Shop programs allow us to get paid to shop online.
+We are already spending our money, so we might as well get some of it back, right?
 Online shopping makes finding the best deal very easy.
 No driving all over town to compare prices.
 The cost of gas will eat into or completely erase your savings anyway.
 If you’re not getting paid to shop online, you are not getting the best deal.
 Many pay-to-shop programs exist.
 They affiliate with the retailers and get paid a percentage your subtotal for the “referral.”
 They are easy to use and completely legit.
 Getting paid to shop online is not a scam.
 Ready to get the best deal in every way possible?

 You want to go to the website of the pay-to-shop program of your choice and click their custom link that brings you to the retailer’s site.
-This is an extremely fast process and should never take more than 30 seconds to access the pay to shop site and search your retailer on their site.
+This is an extremely fast process and should never take more than 30 seconds to get access to the pay to shop site and search your retailer on their site.
 While you’re there, take a few extra seconds to look at promotions the pay-to-shop program is listing for the retailer of your choice.
 They may have one listed you have not seen yet, and it may be better than the one you have.

 That link implants a cookie telling the retailer to pay them and the pay to shop program to pay you.
 If you’re wary of cookies, I assure you nearly every site collects them to some degree anyway.
-The cookie trade off for a great deal is worth it to me.
+The cookie trade-off for a great deal is worth it to me.
 Pay-to-shop programs take a percentage of what they earn and give some back to you.
 It is a win/win/win.
 They get paid, you get paid, and the retailer gets the sale.
 I do update program details for the ones I use (ebates, Mrrebates, My Points, ShopatHome, Swagbucks, and TopCashBack) as I learn new things, so feel free to check their pages periodically for new information.

 I have affiliations with some retailers and update promo codes on the main page and the individual retailer pages periodically.
 They usually have some general offers for public consumption as well.
 Sometimes I find codes they do not have through my affiliations, searches, or contact from personal shopping.
 More often than not, they have a lot more codes than I do.
 It is always a good idea to look in multiple places when you’re looking for promo codes.
 No one can find or post them all even pay-to-shop programs with a lot of employees.